smitchell556/cuttle/docs/extend_model.rst

 Now you can customize Cuttle to create more specific statements based on your needs.
-If you would like custom query methods available on all your models, you can create a subclass of ``Model`` that contains all the custom query methods you would like, then set ``db.Model`` to that subclass and use that to create your table models.
+If you would like custom query methods available on all your models, you can create a subclass of ``db.Model`` that contains all the custom query methods you would like, and then subclass that to make models that represent the desired tables.
 If there are any Model subclasses that you do not want to be made into tables by :func:`~cuttle.reef.Cuttle.create_db`, just omit the ``columns`` property from that class and a table will not be made in the database for it.